DEMON1A/GmailBruterV2/README.md

 - More Cleaner Code.
 - Shell Command Execution Using The Tool
 - Loading Local Config To Aviod Adding The Settings Everytime
+- Solving Extra Spaces Issue By Replacing Them And Edit The Commands.

 ## How To Create a Config?
 - It's Pretty Easy Here.
 You Just Need To Create a Local File Looks Like This: